 No bass fishing arsenal is complete without knowledge of Texas rigs.
-All kinds of plastics from worms to lizards and grubs can be fished in extremely dense vegetation and brush on this rig.
+From worms to lizards and grubs, all kinds of plastics can be fished in highly dense vegetation and brush on this rig.
 Line sizes vary from 14- to 20-pound or more depending on whether you're fishing open water or the thick stuff.

 This is one of the most versatile rigs for fishing.
 The bait is cast out and allowed to settle to the bottom.
 Then a slow sweeping motion is used to retrieve it.

-When setting up the rig I like to use the smallest weight possible as this makes the bait appear more life-like and it won't settle into the bottom sediment as quickly.
+When setting up the rig, I like to use the smallest weight possible as this makes the bait appear more life-like, and it won't settle into the bottom sediment as quickly.
 There are days I like to put a bead between the hook and weight, and I have had days the fish don't want the noise.

 In the spring, or when pitching the bait, I like to peg the sinker to the top of the worm so the weight won't move.
 I will use a heavier sinker during this time because I want control over where the bait lands.
 I have fished 10-inch worms with 1/8-ounce weights.
 If I fish deep water, I use a heavier weight to get the bait down faster.
 A grub, fished Texas rigged over grass, or just cast out and swam back to the boat can be deadly.
 There is no limit to what you can fish or how to fish it when Texas rig fishing.